Skip to content

 The Answer: We are waiting for the wall to crack.

 Cement shrinks as it cures.
-We want the brown coat to do all of its shrinking and cracking before we apply the expensive finish color.
-If we rush this step, those cracks will telegraph through the finish.
+We want the brown coat to do all of its shrinking and cracking before we apply the finish color coat.
+If we rush this step, those shrinkage cracks will telegraph through the finish coat.

-- Hydration: In Southern California heat, the brown coat must be misted with water for the first 48 hours to ensure the cement reaches full PSI strength.
+• Hydration: In Southern California heat, the brown coat must be misted with water for the first 48 hours to ensure the cement reaches its design PSI strength.

-- Rushing the Finish: Applying color over a wet brown coat causes "ph-burn" and delamination.
+• Rushing the Finish: Applying finish coat over an uncured, wet brown coat causes alkali/pH burn ("saponification") and paint/color delamination.
+Allow 7 to 14 days cure/dry.

 Conclusion: The Structural Core

 The brown coat is the backbone of your exterior.
 It flattens the walls and provides the stable base required for a flawless finish.
-By respecting the mix ratios and the 7-day cure time, Stucco Champions ensures your home is built to last.
+By respecting the mix ratios and the 7-day cure time, Stucco Champions ensures the structural integrity of your home.

 Ready for the final layer?
-Look out for our guide on Step 3: The Finish Coat coming soon.
+Check out our Step 3: The Finish Coat Guide to choose your texture and color.

 Frequently Asked Questions About Stucco